-Casa de Machado-Silvas is an adobe residence that was constructed in 1835 by Jose Nicasio Silvas.
-Silvas lived in this residence with his wife Maria Antonia Machado and their children.
+23 Ibid.
+188.

 This residence is also known as Casa de la Bandera (House of the Flag), in honor of Maria who hid the Mexican flag in her house from American forces.
 Casa de Machado-Silvas stayed in the Silvas family for over 100 years, and has since been a boarding house, saloon, restaurant, art studio, souvenir shop, museum, and church.
-It was designated California Historical Landmark No. 71 and is currently the Old Town San Diego State Historic Park visitor center.25

-21 California Historical Landmarks, 185.

-Casa de Cota Site was the location of an adobe residence said to have been built circa 1835 by Juan or Ramona Cota.
+It was designated California Historical Landmark No.71 and is currently the Old Town.San Diego State Park visitor center.25 Casa de Cota Site was the location of an adobe residence said to have been built circa 1835 by Juan or Ramona Cota.
 The residence has since been demolished and an identification marker has been placed at its original location.
-The site was designated a California Historical Landmark (No. 75) in 1970 and is located at the northwest corner of Twiggs and Congress Streets.26

-Casa de Lopez was an adobe residence constructed in 1835 by Juan Francisco Lopez.
+The site was designated a California Historical Landmark (No. 75) in 1970 and is located at the northwest corner of Twiggs and Congress Streets.26 Casa de Lopez was an adobe residence constructed in 1835 by Juan Francisco Lopez.
 The residence was also referred to as the Casa Larga or Long House and was one of the first larger residences to be constructed in the Pueblo of San Diego.
 In 1956 the residence was restored by Arnholt Smith.
 However seven years after its restoration, the home was demolished and reconstructed at its present site.
-It was designated

-California Historical Landmark No. 60 in 1970 and is located at 3890 Twiggs Street.27

-The Catholic Parish of the Immaculate Conception laid out the Old Spanish Cemetery, also known as El Campo Santo, in 1840 and by 1880 the cemetery was discontinued.
-It was designated California Historical Landmark No. 68 in 1970 and is located at the northeast corner of San Diego and Old Town Avenues.28

-American Period (1846-1970)

-When United States military forces occupied San Diego in July 1846, the town's residents split on their course of action.
+It was designated California Historical Landmark No. 60 in 1970 and is located at 3890 Twiggs Street.27 The Catholic Parish of the Immaculate Conception laid out the Old Spanish Cemetery, also known as El Campo Santo, in 1840 and by 1880 the cemetery was discontinued.
+It was designated California Historical Landmark No.68 in 1970 and is located at the northeast corner of San Diego and Old Town Avenues.28 American Period (1846-1970) When United States military forces occupied San Diego in July 1846, the town's residents split on their course of action.
 Many of the town's leaders sided with the Americans, while other prominent families opposed the United States invasion.
-A group of Californios under Andres Pico, the brother of the Governor Pio Pico, harassed the occupying forces in Los Angeles and San
+A group of Californios under Andres Pico, the brother of the Governor Pio Pico, harassed the occupying forces in Los Angeles and San Diego during 1846.
+In December 1846, Pico's Californios engaged U.S. Army forces under General Stephen Kearney at the Battle of San Pasqual and inflicted many casualties.
+However, the Californio resistance was defeated in two small battles near Los Angeles and effectively ended by January 1847.29 The Americans raised the United States flag in San Diego in

-Figure 5: Portrait of General Andres Pico, date unknown.
-Source: http://digitallibrary.usc.edu.
+Figure 56: Portrait of General Andres Pico, date known.
+Source:http://digitallibrary.usc.edu.
+25 Ibid, 188.